Broward Sheriff Boasts of ‘Amazing Leadership’ After School-Shooting Failures

 Tapper responded incredulously.

+Broward County officials had actually said, in a strongly worded statement released Saturday night, that they had responded to 23 calls involving Cruz and his family since 2008.
+But Buzzfeed News obtained records that showed the actual number was at least 45.

-Israel has been under fire for days, since reports emerged about the missed warning signs, and that a sheriff’s deputy who was at the high school when the shooting began took cover instead of entering the building.
+Israel has been facing criticism for days over the missed warning signs and the fact that sheriff’s deputy who was at the high school when the shooting began took cover instead of entering the building.
 Israel fired that deputy, Scott Peterson, and said he was “devastated” by his actions.

-Israel has denied reports that there was more than one officer at the school at the time of the shooting.
+The sheriff has denied reports that there was more than one officer at the school at the time of the shooting.
 On Saturday, he condemned a state legislator’s call to remove him as “disingenuous political grandstanding.”